spxbhuhb/zakadabar-stack/core/doc/guides/browser/builtin/Crud.md

 # Crud

-CRUDs are advanced components that link the listing and editing of a DTO together.
+CRUDs are advanced components that link the listing and editing of BOs together.
 The stack provides two classes for CRUD definition:

 * [ZkCrudTarget](/src/jsMain/kotlin/zakadabar/stack/frontend/builtin/crud/ZkCrudTarget.kt) is a binding class